brewerwall/unitz/README.md

 // Output of getValue() based on the user's preferences
 $temperature->getValue(); // 72

-// Output of getCelsius() will return the same as getValue() since that's the user's preference
+// Output of getFahrenheit() will return the same as getValue() since it's the user's preference
 $temperature->getFahrenheit(); // 72

 // Updating the user's temperature value will have the same effect.